Say thank you in French + examples

 "Mille mercis" "Merci mille fois" ("Thanks a million")

-And yes, in English we thank a million times, but only a thousand in French!
+Yes, in English we say thank you a million times, but only a thousand in French!

 Complete with "Madame" or "Monsieur"